jostergren79/examchecker/README.md

 4. Enter the authoritative answer.

- after both the student's response and authoritative answer are rounded to the ones place.
-The system indicates that the response is correct, incorrect, or invalid
+5. Programatically both the student's response and authoritative answer are rounded to the ones place.
+The system then ndicates that the response is either correct, incorrect, or invalid
-Submitting your response

-1. Create a public GitHub or BitBucket repo that will contain your code
-2. Include a README.md that explains how to install (or deploy) and run (or access) your program
-3. Include any supporting documentation or assumptions in the README.
-This may include, but is not limited to:
-1. API documentation
-2. ERD or data model summary
-4. Notify the development manager (amolinasandoval@mednetsolutions.com) that you are ready and provide your repo URL or send a compressed archive containing the project files
-Example Scenarios (not exhaustive):
-Input Temperature	Target Units	Student Response	Grade 84.2 Fahrenheit	Rankine	543.5	correct
--45.14 Celsius	Kelvin	227.51	correct
-317.33 Kelvin	Fahrenheit	110.5	incorrect
-444.5 Rankine	Celsius	-30.9	incorrect
-6.5 Fahrenheit	Rankine	cat	incorrect bird	Celsius	45.32	invalid